March for Science 2017

-New Posting.
-Speech given at the Center for Science in the Public Interest conference on Rejuvenating Federal Sector Science, July 11, 2008 by Bill Hirzy.
-The speech was published in the on-line Volume 19 (2008) of Inside the Fishbowl that was available to EPA HQ staff via the NTEU Chapter 280 website.
-That issue of the Bowl can be read on the Newsletters Page.
+At the Center for Science in the Public Interest conference on Rejuvenating Federal Sector Science, held at Harvard University on July 11, 2008, the presentation linked below was made by Bill Hirzy.
+The speech was published in the on-line Volume 19 (2008) of Inside the Fishbowl that was available to EPA HQ staff via the NTEU Chapter 280 website that year.

 By scrolling down to “Dietrich’s Law,” you will get a crash course in how government can be a frustrating, career-damaging place to work – sometimes.
 And why whistleblower protection moieties like unions and organizations like the Government Accountability Project (GAP) and Public Employees for Environmental Responsibility (PEER) are vital to good government.